holographxyz/doppler-sdk/packages/doppler-v3-indexer/usage/SEARCH_API.md

 - Timestamps are Unix timestamps as strings
 - Addresses are lowercase hex strings with "0x" prefix
 - Chain IDs are numeric strings
+- `marketCapUsd` may be `null` for tokens without associated asset data

 ## Future Enhancements
 - Relevance scoring for text search